grpc/grpc.io/content/docs/quickstart/dart.md

 }
 ```

-Let's update this so that the `Greeter` service has two methods.
-Edit
-`protos/helloworld.proto` and update it with a new `SayHelloAgain`
+Edit `protos/helloworld.proto` and add a new `SayHelloAgain` method, with the
-method, with the same request and response types:
+same request and response types:

 ```protobuf
 // The greeting service definition.